grommunio/gromox/doc/charset.rst

 Only when no sideband mechanism exists should the ``<meta http-equiv="Content-Type" content="...">`` tag inside the document have effect, if any.
+(Outlook's fallback mechanism is to actually use the RPC/session character set.)
 However, to get to <meta>, a parser needs to make an assumption about the character set, and ASCII/chars is a sensible starting choice.

 A problem arises when the sideband data is not carried along when the HTML data is replicated, i.e. transmitted or stored somewhere else, such as a file.
 This